siddhantladdha/analog_daddy/.github/instructions/basic.instructions.md

 - Follow PEP8 for all Python code.
 - Use clear, incremental commits and PRs for new features.
 - Make all the markdown generated compliant with markdownlint rules.
+- When trying to change the code, don't suggest formatting changes unless explicitly asked for.
+- Make sure the code you are writing isn't already present in the codebase and you are just not changing the formatting of the code.

 ## Dashboard Development